diachenkovadim/weather-app/README.md

-### Application to help user find city and check the weater
+# Application to help user find the city and check the weater

 # Getting Started with Create React App